 Early Alert for Academic Support, or Early Alert, is an academic intervention program focused on the academic performance of a student.
-When a student is observed meeting one of the criteria listed below instructors are strongly encouraged to submit the Early Alert form.
+When an instructor observes a student meeting one of the following criteria they are strongly encouraged to submit the Early Alert form:

 - Never attended (If this is selected a reminder will pop up to please only submit if the student is still not attending after the 5th day of the quarter)

 - Missing classes/stopped logging in to Canvas